yogeshmotiyani12/socialapp/README.md

 # socialapp

-## A basic social app built using expressjs and deployed on railway
+## A basic social app built using express.js and deployed on railway

 [Live Link](https://socialapp-prod.up.railway.app/)